Things you might want to know about the Glass Academy and our studio.

 Welcome to The Glass Academy.
-We get a lot of questions about our experiences.
+We get a lot of questions about our experiences, the studio and various shows and events.
 Below you will find answers to our most frequently asked questions.
-If you have a question you don’t find covered in the questions below, please call our office at 313-561-4527.
+If you have a question you don’t find covered in the questions below, call our office at 313-561-4527 and ask us!

 - If a refund of a scheduled class is requested, there will be a 20% restocking fee

 - If you have to cancel your experience less than 24 hours prior to your date and time, there will be no refund or rescheduling, as we have already incurred staffing and material expenses at this point.